MCT-master/mct-master.github.io/_posts/2020-10-16-alena-oscHook-oscRouter.md

 layout: post
 title: "Real-time audio processing with oscHook and Reaper"
 date: 2020-10-16 12:39:36 +0200
-categories: physical-computing
+categories: interactive-music
 author: Alena Clim
 image: /assets/image/2020_10_16_alena_reaper.jpg
-keywords: oscHook, OSCRouter, Reaper, sensordata, audio processing
+keywords: oscHook, OSCRouter, Reaper, sensordata, audio-processing, physical-computing
 excerpt: "Fun and not too complicated interactive audio processing.Using oscHook to transmit sensordata from an Android phone to OSC Router and then to Reaper to control the values of certain effects' parameters."
 ---